NATO phonetic alphabet: After World War II

 By early 1956 the ICAO was nearly complete with this research, and published the new official phonetic alphabet in order to account for discrepancies that might arise in communications as a result of multiple alphabet naming systems coexisting in different places and organizations.
 NATO was in the process of adopting the ICAO spelling alphabet, and apparently felt enough urgency that it adopted the proposed new alphabet with changes based on NATO's own research, to become effective on 1 January 1956, but quickly issued a new directive on 1 March 1956 adopting the now official ICAO spelling alphabet, which had changed by one word (November) from NATO's earlier request to ICAO to modify a few words based on US Air Force research.

-After all of the above study, only the five words representing the letters C, M, N, U, and X were replaced.
-The ICAO sent a recording of the new Radiotelephony Spelling Alphabet to all member states in November 1955.
-The final version given in the table above was implemented by the ICAO on 1 March 1956, and the ITU adopted it no later than 1959 when they mandated its usage via their official publication, Radio Regulations.
-Because the ITU governs all international radio communications, it was also adopted by most radio operators, whether military, civilian, or amateur.
-It was finally adopted by the IMO in 1965.

-During 1947 the ITU adopted the compound Latinate prefix-number words (Nadazero, Unaone, etc.), later adopted by the IMO during 1965.